The fastest multi-wavelength measurement available

 The optical signal enters the model 438 through an FC (UPC or APC) fiber-optic connector on the front panel.
 The system’s high sensitivity results in an input power requirement as low as -40 dBm (0.1 µW).
 Automatic attenuation instantly adjusts the signal for optimum performance.

-The rugged design of the 438 Multi-Wavelength Meter provides long-term reliable operation, backed by a five-year warranty on all parts and labor.
-This results in less downtime and the lowest cost of ownership available.
+The rugged design of the 438 Multi-Wavelength Meter provides long-term reliable operation that is backed by a five-year warranty covering all parts and labor.